AdrianFreemantle/the-trench/docs/PLAN.md

 ## Phase 4: Data & Messaging Integration

 **Goal:** Wire Postgres, Cosmos DB, and Service Bus into the cluster using Workload Identity.

+Implement only essential integration paths (Postgres, Cosmos DB, Service Bus) with minimal configuration.
+Multi-region or advanced topology moved to Phase 8.

 Note: Service Bus network rules were already applied in Phase 2.5.2.